Amnesty International USA Archives Project

 What to Save for Deposit in the AIUSA Archives.

-Individual activists, AI groups, and AIUSA board members, volunteer leaders, and staff should seek to retain materials that document their major operations, activities, and policy decisions.
+Individual activists, AI groups, and AIUSA board members, volunteer leaders, and staff should seek to retain materials that document their major operations, activities, achievements, and policy decisions.
 These might include, for example, meeting minutes, organizational by-laws, policy memorandums, documents detailing major decisions, investigative reports and publications, correspondence, development/donor materials, press clippings, promotional materials: brochures, fliers, and case materials, photographs and videotape, posters and t-shirts, documents regarding internal deliberations and debates, interactions and networking with other domestic and international organizations.

 What is the Center for Human Rights Documentation and Research (CHRDR) at Columbia University's Butler Library?